lpriyasivakumar/ToDoMvc_Edits/README.md

 # ToDoMvc_Edits
-This project contains edits from the original project found on ToDoMvc.com written with BackboneJs.
+This project contains edits/modifications from the original project found on ToDoMvc.com written with BackboneJs.